khrisyu9/diffusion_models_4_statistics/intro.md

-# Welcome to your Jupyter Book

-This is a small sample book to give you a feel for how book content is structured.
-It shows off a few of the major file types, as well as some sample content.
-It does not go in-depth into any particular topic - check out [the Jupyter Book documentation](https://jupyterbook.org) for more information.
+# Diffusion Models For Statistics

+Welcome!
+This is an ongoing project which teaches at statistics students to explore the fundamentals and applications of diffusion models.
+The mini-book covers theoretical foundations, practical implementations, and diverse applications of diffusion models in research.
+It should align with the *diffusion models research presentation series* in the **Statistics Club** event of **Indiana University**.

-Check out the content pages bundled with this sample book to see more.
+Check out the content pages bundled with this mini-book to see more.

 ```{tableofcontents}
 ```